dkokonkwo/farmulan_2/README.md

 7. **Logging & Overrides**

    * Use Firestore snapshots for real-time UI updates.
    * Log manual overrides in a subcollection `schedules/{plotId}/overrides`.

 ---

-Enjoy developing with Farmulan!